Deploy Kubernetes and JupyterHub on Jetstream with Magnum and Cluster API

 kubectl scale deployment high-memory-deployment --replicas 6

-In the log of the pods we can notice that this triggered creation of more nodes:
+In the log of the pods, we can notice that this triggered the creation of more nodes:

 Normal TriggeredScaleUp 113s cluster-autoscaler pod triggered scale-up: [{MachineDeployment/magnum-83bd0e70b4ba4cd092c2fb82b1ce06fb/k8s-mbbffjfee7zs-default-worker 2->5 (max: 5)}]